asteriau/dotfiles/README.md

     ```

 You're now all set.
 You might want to reboot after you completed the steps for everything to work properly.
+There's also a [extra](https://github.com/asteriau/dotfiles/tree/main/extra) folder you might wanna check out which holds themes for various apps.

 ## Contributions 📝